-Following the dose comparison procedure described previously, a correction factor can be obtained for each neutron spectrum in the environment where the 252Cf-calibrated neutron dose meter is to be used.
-This spectrum-dependent correction factor, denoted as $H^{}(10){spe}/H^{}(10){cf252}$, is the ratio of the ambient dose equivalent rate calculated by folding the spectrum directly with the fluence-to-dose conversion coefficients to that delivered by the detector calibrated with 252Cf.
-Considering the standard 9" sphere as a neutron dose meter, Figure 2 shows the distribution of dose correction factors as a function of the flux percentage of high-energy neutrons in the spectrum.
+Following the dose comparison procedure described previously, a correction factor can be obtained for each neutron spectrum in the environment where the 252 Cf-calibrated neutron dose meter is to be used.
+This spectrum-dependent correction factor, denoted as H(10){spe}/H(10){cf252}, is the ratio of the ambient dose equivalent rate calculated by folding the spectrum directly with the fluence-to-dose conversion coefficients to that delivered by the detector calibrated with 252 Cf. Considering the standard 9" sphere as a neutron dose meter, Fig. 2 shows the distribution of dose correction factors as a function of the flux percentage of high-energy neutrons in the spectrum.
 Each data point in the figure represents a specific neutron spectrum collected from the IAEA-TRS-403 report.
-For those spectra without highenergy neutrons, the dose correction factors are all <1.0 to varying extents.
+For those spectra without high-energy neutrons, the dose correction factors are all less than 1.0 to varying extents.
 This reflects a well-known phenomenon that the response functions of conventional neutron dose meters tend to overestimate the magnitude of fluence-to-dose conversion coefficients for neutrons in intermediate energy range.
 A conservative estimate of the neutron dose in workplace is acceptable for radiation protection purposes.
-However, as shown in Figure 2, the dose correction factors for the standard 9" sphere used in radiation fields with high-energy neutrons may range from 1.0 up to >3.0, indicating significant dose underestimation that cannot be ignored.
+However, as shown in Fig. 2, the dose correction factors for the standard 9" sphere used in radiation fields with high-energy neutrons may range from 1.0 up to more than 3.0, indicating significant dose underestimation that cannot be ignored.
 On the other hand, a repeated analysis was performed by replacing the standard 9" sphere with the extended-range 4P6_8 sphere.
-The result is shown in Figure 3.
-As expected, most of the dose correction factors are close to or <1.0, indicating a satisfactory performance or at least conservative responses of this extended-range dose meter when exposed in various radiation fields with high-energy neutrons.
+The result is shown in Fig. 3.
+As expected, most of the dose correction factors are close to or less than 1.0, indicating a satisfactory performance or at least conservative responses of this extended-range dose meter when exposed in various radiation fields with high-energy neutrons.